Computation of Feedback Control Laws Based on Switched Tracking of Demonstrations: Introduction

+In this paper, we provide an~algorithm that~for a given system of ordinary differential equations with control inputs synthesizes a controller that steers the system from a given set of initial set of states to a given goal set.
+The construction is based on the notion of a demonstrator~\cite{Rav:19}, for example, in the form of a trajectory optimization method.
+Such a demonstrator is a procedure that is already able to provide control inputs that steer the system into the goal set.
+However, we assume that the demonstrator itself is unsuitable for direct (e.g., online) usage, for example, due to lack of efficiency.
+Thus the produced control inputs take the role of demonstrations~\cite{demonstration1,demonstration2,learningCLF1} that we use to learn a feedback control law offline from.
+Assuming that~some cost is assigned to~control, the resulting control law also inherits the demonstrator's performance in terms of this cost.

+The offline synthesis algorithm constructs the desired controller using a loop that (1) learns a control law, generalizing the current demonstrations to the whole statespace, (2) searches for a counterexample to the desired properties of this control law, and (3) queries the demonstrator for a new demonstration from this counterexample.
+It iterates this loop until the result is good enough.
+During this process, it maintains a certificate to reduce the simulation time needed in counterexample search.
+The algorithm extends construction of control laws based on demonstrations~\cite{demonstration1,learningCLF1,lib2,lib3}, namely LQR-trees~\cite{LQRtrees2,LQRtrees1}, and learning certificates of system behaviour from data/demonstrations~\cite{learningCLF3,Rav:19,neural,learningCLF4,learningCLF5,sim1}.

+We prove that under some mild assumptions, finitely many cycles of this loop generate a controller that steers the system into the goal set.
+This is a significantly stronger result than in~\cite{LQRtrees2,LQRtrees1}, which only describes the behaviour of the algorithm for the number of iterations tending to infinity.
+Moreover, we prove that the generated controllers asymptotically reach the performance of the demonstrator.

+We also do computational experiments on several examples of dimension up to twelve that~demonstrate the~practical applicability of the~method.
+We compare our algorithm with controller synthesis fully based on~system simulations~\cite{LQRtrees2}.
+In this comparison, our synthesis algorithm runs significantly faster (between 50\% and 95\%, which corresponds to reducing several hours of computation time to several minutes in the most extreme cases), while producing controllers of similar performance.

-The structure of the paper is as follows.
-In Section~\ref{sec:problem}, we state the precise problem and discuss related work.
-In Section \ref{sec:generic}, we introduce a general layout of our algorithm.
-In Section~\ref{sec:LQR}, we concretize the general idea into a controller based on LQR tracking a explore its theoretical properties.
-We expand this topic further in Section \ref{sec:implementation}, where we describe the implementation itself.
-In Section \ref{sec:Examples} we provide the computational experiments.
-And finally, Sections~\ref{sec:discussion} and~\ref{sec:conclusion} contain a discussion and a conclusion.
-Proofs of all propositions are included in the appendix.
+The~structure of the~paper is as follows.
+In~Section~\ref{sec:problem}, we state the~precise problem and discuss related work.
+In~Section \ref{sec:generic}, we introduce the~general layout of our algorithm.
+Section~\ref{sec:track} is the core of the paper, developing the details of the synthesized controllers and the synthesis algorithm, exploring their theoretical properties.
+In Section~\ref{sec:implementation}, where we describe implementation of the synthesis algorithm.
+In Section~\ref{sec:Examples} we provide computational experiments.
+And finally, Section~\ref{sec:conclusion} contains a~conclusion.
+Proofs of all propositions are included in an~appendix.